 The CFO’s role has undergone a shift after the pandemic.
 SaaS spend management is no longer only about cutting costs but more agile thinking.
-Chris Ortega, the CEO of Fresh FP&A, in conversation with host Siddharth Sridharan, co-founder and CEO of Spendflo.
+Chris Ortega, the

 SaaS spends account for the top 3 - 5 costs to a company.
 As a result, Chief Finance Officers (CFOs) have a growing responsibility to get the most value from their SaaS purchases without affecting the company’s budget.
 These are the top highlights from Chris and Siddharth’s 40-minute conversation that can help CFOs understand the modern demands of their role.

 Companies are finding it challenging to optimize growing SaaS subscription spend:

 SaaS spend per FTE has increased afr the pandemic:

 The CFO role has evolved during the pandemic:

 Understanding your AP landscape can help you benchmark your SaaS spend:

 Build partnerships within the business:

 Small suppliers are chosen more often than big suppliers:

 SaaS volume and auto-renewal are hurting the bottom line: